akaFunk/BlinkyBar/Server/README.md

     "msg": "Converting image"
 }
 ```
 The progress is a float value between 0 and 1 and can be used to display a loading bar.
+A value of 1 indicates a completely uploaded image and that the LEDStrip is ready to be triggered.
+A value of 0 indicates that no image is on the LEDStrip.
 The message in "msg" describes the current process, like "Converting image", "Uploading to modules", or similar.

 ### set_image